Kemerd/wheretf_website/app_description.md

 Uses OpenAI’s GPT-4o for natural language understanding.
 Supports voice commands, making it perfect for hands-free searching.
 📸 Image-Based Search & Object Recognition
-Take a photo of an item, and WhereTF.ai identifies and stores it for future searches.
+Take a photo of an item, and mixmate.ai identifies and stores it for future searches.
 Uses OpenAI’s CLIP & Semantic Segment Anything (SSA) for precise object detection.
 If you forget the name of an object, just upload a photo of something similar, and AI will match it.
 📍 Location Hierarchy & Structured Storage